This article includes an overview of all GED® prep locations and test centers in the Ashtabula area.

 The GED (General Education Development) exam has four individual modules (subtests) in math, science, literacy, and social studies.

 You must take and pass these four subtests within a window of two years to earn your HSE diploma.
-This does not apply to the HiSET and TASC!

 The TASC and HiSET exams can be taken on a computer or in a paper-and-pencil format while the GED is entirely computer-formatted.